Page Speed Test Optimizing WordPress Sites

 Running a page speed test is as easy as visiting a website and entering your website’s URL into a box.
 The speed test then analyzes your website and comes up with recommendations.
 There are many different speed test tools, but here are a couple worth looking at.

-Pingdom has a tool for speed testing, and it lets you test from different locations around the world, or from a server that is relatively close to you.
-If you’re targeting a local audience, for example, this is a good way to see how fast your website is for them.
+Pingdom has a tool for speed testing, and it lets you test from different locations around the world or from a server that is relatively close to you.
+For example, targeting a local audience is an excellent way to see how fast your website is for them.

-Google Lighthouse is a performance tool that lives in the Chrome browser’s Web Developer Tools.
-To access it, right click on a page, choose Inspect and check the Audits tab in the new window that opens in your browser.
-Here, you can test speed for mobile device or desktop, and on different bandwidths and connection speeds.
+Google Lighthouse is a Chrome browser’s Web Developer Tools performance tool.
+To access it, right-click on a page, choose Inspect, and check the Audits tab in the new window that opens.
+Here, you can test speed for mobile devices or desktops on different bandwidths and connection speeds.

 Before Lighthouse came along, Google PageSpeed Insights was a great way to look for speed improvements – and it still is.
-It even lets you download optimized images, CSS and JS files for your site.
-But if you’re working with WordPress, you may find it difficult to directly replace your files with these optimized files.
+It even lets you download optimized images, CSS, and JS files for your site.
+But if you’re working with WordPress, you may find it difficult to replace your files with these optimized files directly.
 Luckily, WordPress has plugins that will generate them for you.

 Page speed x WordPress plugins

-Once you’ve run a page speed test, you’ll probably feel like you should spend some time optimizing your website for speed.
-You will have quite a few recommendations, ranging from things you can do yourself and some things that you may need technical help with.
+After in measure the results and running the page speed and performance test, you probably feel like you should spend some time optimizing your WordPress sites for speed.
+You’ll get many recommendations, from things you can do yourself to things you might need technical help with.

 Cache On Browser

 Another issue that comes up a lot in page speed tests is browser cache optimization.
-Browser cache is about storing website files, like JS and CSS, in your local temporary internet files folder, so that they can be retrieved quickly on your next visit.
-Or, as Mozilla puts it: The Firefox cache temporarily stores images, scripts, and other parts of websites you visit in order to speed up your browsing experience.
+Browser cache is about storing website files, like JS and CSS, in your local temporary internet files folder to retrieve them quickly on your next visit.
+Or, as Mozilla puts it: The Firefox cache temporarily stores images, scripts, and other parts of websites you visit to speed up your browsing experience.

 WP Super Cache

-I’m talking about WP Super Cache here because it’s free and easy to use for most people at least.
+I’m talking about WP Super Cache here because it’s free and easy for most people.
 But there are alternatives.
 WP Fastest Cache is popular as well, with over 600K+ active installs.
 It has similar features to optimize caching.

 A paid-for plugin I also like is WP Rocket.
-It’s so easy to configure, you’ll wonder whether you have missed something.
-But your page speed test will tell you that it works straight out-of-the-box.
-There are more advanced settings where you can fine-tune your site.
+Configuring is easy, and you’ll wonder whether you have missed something.
+But your page speed test will tell you it works out of the box.
+In addition, there are more advanced settings where you can fine-tune your site.
 But before we look at that, we need to talk about compression.

-Again, many of the right settings are on by default, similar to Yoast SEO, but even more, can be configured to your needs.
+Again, many right settings are on by default, similar to Yoast SEO, but even more can be configured to your needs.
 Your web server’s settings may also affect how well compression works.

-If you use one of these plugins but your compression optimization still isn’t working properly, contact your hosting company and see whether they can help you.
-A decent host should be able to help you out, especially if it’s one of these WordPress hosting companies.
+If you use one of these plug-ins, do the test on how to measure page speed and performance so you are optimizing your wordpress sites.
+But your compression optimization is still not working properly.
+Contact your hosting company and see if they can help you.
+A decent host should be able to help you, especially if it is one of these WordPress hosting companies.

 CSS & JS

-The combine option for these files is, as you can see in the WP Rocket screenshot above, not recommended for websites that use the HTTP/2 protocol, which allows multiple script files to be loaded at the same time.
-But combining these files is still good for non-HTTP/2 sites because it reduces the number of server requests, which again makes your site faster.
+As you can see in the WP Rocket screenshot above, the combined option for these files is not recommended for websites that use the HTTP/2 protocol, which allows multiple script files to be loaded simultaneously.
+But combining these files is still good for non-HTTP/2 sites because it reduces the number of server requests, making your site faster.